 Ongoing bait station servicing was taken over by TPG volunteers in 2008 and has been carried out in partnership with the City and the Regional Councils.
 Generally the bait stations are visited monthly for replenishment as necessary.
 Mustelid traps (DOC200) were also introduced into the park in 2008 and are also checked monthly by volunteers for victims and/or resetting as needed.

-We currently have five volunteers - each of whom do monthly rounds of their allocated traps and stations.
+We currently have six volunteers - each of whom do monthly rounds of their allocated traps and stations when they can.

 The possum/rodent bait for many years was 'pellet' bait.
 In 2016 the bait was changed to be 'block' bait - to lessen the chance of pellets being dislodged from the bait stations and to lessen the chance of hoarding by rats.
 The block bait is designed mainly for rodents.